IBM®

 Lörtscher's results demonstrate reversible, voltage-induced switching between the low-conductive "off" state and the high-conductive "on" state of an individual molecule.
 In order to investigate the molecule's electronic properties, Lörtscher started with the mechanically controllable break junction (MCBJ) technique and enhanced it with a statistical measurement approach to verify that only a single molecule was positioned between two atomic-sized electrodes.
 He then succeeded in proving that a single molecule can be switched between the "on" and "off" states needed for memory applications.
 Moreover, by performing repeated write-read-erase-read cycles, Lörtscher demonstrated that these two distinct bit states are stable and can be read back without destroying the molecule, thus revealing the potential of a single-molecule system for use as a memory element.

-Emanuel Lörtscher joined IBM's Zurich Research Laboratory in 2004.
+Emanuel Lörtscher joined IBM Research - Zurich in 2004.
 His current research interests are in the field of nanoscale devices based on single molecules and semiconducting nanowires, as well as their potential applications to future information-processing technologies for the so-called post-CMOS era.
 Lörtscher holds a degree in physics from the Swiss Federal Institute of Techology in Zurich and a PhD from the University of Basel for his work on charge-carrier transport through single molecules.

 Every year, the Swiss Physical Society award is given in recognition of young physicists working in Switzerland-or Swiss physicists working abroad-for their outstanding scientific contributions to the fields of general physics, applied physics, or condensed-matter physics.
 The prize endowment is 5,000 Swiss francs.